August 16th, 2022

 5. Start PPC Advertising Early

-A great advantage to utilizing Amazon PPC (Pay Per Click) advertising is that you’ll only be paying for the clicks you actually get on your ads.
+A great advantage to utilizing Amazon PPC (Pay-Per-Click) advertising is that you’ll only be paying for the clicks you actually get on your ads.
 There are three fundamental ad types that are available through Amazon PPC:

 6. Prepare for Promotions

-If you are looking to move more products, a promotion is an excellent option.
+- Promotions: If you are looking to move more products, a promotion is an excellent option.
 They are typically used to offer a multi-unit or tiered discount on your products.
 This option is also great to use in conjunction with external marketing and advertising campaigns.

-Coupons are seen from the search results and are great for driving consumers to your page.
+- Coupons: Coupons are seen from the search results and are great for driving consumers to your page.
 There is a fee associated per coupon clipped and used.

 7. Stay Focused on Customer Service and Reviews

 Q4 is traditionally a busy time of year and provides a good amount of sales for most Amazon sellers.
-With that in mind, don’t forget that customer service and quality reviews are important for continued success on amazon and your ranking.
+With that in mind, don’t forget that customer service and quality reviews are important for continued success on Amazon and your ranking.